 THE NEW AGE OF THE STREET

 By the turn of the century several factors were already beginning to transform the streets and create a more restrictive attitude toward them.
 First, a variety of reform efforts attacked inner-city street life as the locus of the city's social problems.
+Laws were enforced in the red-light districts.
 Middle-class reformers joined economic elites to separate the poor from public places.
 Curfew and truancy laws were aimed not only at eliminating child labor but also at keeping children off the streets; the Special Park Commission created dozens of inner-city playgrounds with the same goal.
 Reformers also became increasingly hostile to street peddlers, condemning them as public health hazards, loiterers, and as disorderly and intrusive obstructions to the flow of traffic.
 New health laws banned outdoor dining and the vending of perishable food to avoid contamination from dry clouds of airborne horse manure.

 At the same time, decades of urban growth had fostered the process of sorting urban functions by land use (wholesale, retail, residential), social class, and ethnicity.
 The heterogeneous urban mixture of the mid-1800s had given way to a pattern of more homogeneous districts of social classes and neighborhoods.
 Citywide anti-noise laws were aimed at silencing obtrusive peddlers and imposing quietude and order on middle-class neighborhoods as well as the Loop.
 In 1913 the city began an effort to push all street trades out of middle-class areas and into the Maxwell Street district.
 At the same time, the enforcement of anti-loitering laws gradually drove the transient population into Skid Row districts to the north, south, and west of the Loop.
 The goal of these efforts was a more orderly street life that was confined to what were deemed appropriate districts.